Brainybrian316/Social-Network-API/README.md

   </a>
 </p>

 > A backend application that allows users to create, read, update, and delete their own social network accounts.
 The idea is a social network application where users can share their thoguths, react to friends thougths, and create a friends list.
 The application is designed to be a RESTful API. utilizing the following technologies: Express, Node, MongoDB, and Mongoose.
-The application follows the following design principles:  CRUD, ORM, and REST.
+The application follows the following design principles:  CRUD, ODM, and REST.

 ***
 ## Demo of Project